Christian Story: God's protection in moments of danger

 The man continued to point the gun at me and scream at me in anger.
 We were in a stalemate.

-What must have been seconds seemed to stretch longer, and I felt an urgency to do something.
 With countless movie scenes playing in my head, I grabbed at the gun, attempting to wrestle it out of his hand, but wasn’t successful.

 That only infuriated him.
 He pushed the barrel to my head.